Mónica de Miranda was born in 1976 in Porto, Portugal. She currently lives in Lisbon, Portugal.

 Working in photography, mixed media and video, de Miranda deals with themes of geography and identity, expressing quiet visions of personal history and exploring the poetics of belonging.
 She received her PhD in Visual Art from the University of Middlesex in 2014, having previously completed a Masters in Art and Education at the UCL Institute of Education in London, as well as a BA in Visual Arts at Camberwell College of Arts.

-A researcher as well as an artist, she is the founder of the Project Hangar at the Centre of Artistic Research in Lisbon, as well as helping to found the Triangle Network, an artistic residency project.
-In 2016, the artist was nominated for the Novo Banco Photo Prize (Portugal), as well as being shortlisted for the Prix Pictet Photo Award (France).
+A researcher as well as an artist, she is the founder of the Project Hangar at the Centre of Artistic Research in Lisbon, as well as helping to found the Triangle Network, an artistic residency programme.
+She is a 2019 finalist for the Fundaçao EDP New Artists Prize, and in 2016, she was nominated for the Novo Banco Photo Prize, as well as being shortlisted for the Prix Pictet Photo Award.

 Recent group exhibitions include Being Her(e): Meditations on African Femininities, Galeria do Banco Económico, Luanda, Angola (2017), UNTITLED, Tyburn Gallery, London, UK (2017), Doublethink Double Vision, Pera Museum, Istanbul, Turkey (2017), Le jour qui vient, Galerie des Galeries, Galeries Lafayette, Paris, France (2017), Exposição Daqui pra frente: Arte contemporânea em Angola, CAIXA Cultural, Rio de Janeiro, Brazil (2017), A Representação da Figura Humana em Angola, Galeria This is Not a White Cube (TINAWC), Luanda, Angola (2017), The other when we are not looking, FCT/UNL, Almada, Portugal (2017), Technologies of Violence, Centro de Art Santa Mónica.
 Barcelona, Spain (2016), Contemporary African Art and Aesthetics of Translations, Dak’Art Biennale de l’art Africain Contemporain, Dakar, Senegal (2016) and Uma Delicada Zona de Compromisso, Quadrum Galeria de Arte, Lisbon, Portugal (2015).